 But it is also expensive.
 By my analysis, the current (depreciated) value of the U.S. electric grid, comprising power plants, wires, transformers and poles, is roughly US$1.5 to $2 trillion.
 To replace it would cost almost $5 trillion.
 [Read more…]

-UT Energy Journalism Fellow Lorne Matalon for NPR’s Marketplace (listen here)
+UT Energy Journalism Fellow Lorne Matalon for NPR’s Texas Standard (listen here)

 MIDLAND, Texas—Water in west Texas is both an environmental issue and a major stress on overhead for oil and natural gas producers in the Permian Basin of Texas and New Mexico.
 A private-public partnership in Midland is trying to address both concerns at the same time.
 [Read more…]

 More than 1,000 people attended UT Energy Week, an annual gathering of experts from academia, industry, government, regulatory agencies and nonprofit organizations, to discuss and debate an assortment of topical energy issues, Feb.
 7 – 10, on the UT Austin campus.
 The conference, now in its third year, is hosted by the Energy Institute, the KBH Center for Energy, Law & Business, and two student-run organizations – the Longhorn Energy Club and the Texas Journal of Oil, Gas, and Energy Law – along with support from schools and colleges across the UT Austin campus engaged in energy-related research.
 Read more.